Sultan-Imperial/ctDNA-Sequencing-in-HCC-TACE-Response/README.md

 While this repository primarily serves to document the analysis for our publication, we welcome issue reports for critical errors that prevent reproduction of our results.
 ## License

-[TODO: Choose an open-source license (e.g., MIT, Apache 2.0, GPLv3) for your code.
-Create a `LICENSE` file in your repository containing the full license text and state the chosen license here.]

-*Example: This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.*
+This project is licensed under a custom Academic Use License - see the [LICENSE](LICENSE) file for details.

-*Note: If no license is specified, default copyright laws apply, restricting reuse.*
+This license allows free use for academic and research purposes only, while prohibiting commercial use without explicit permission.
+We encourage academic collaboration and only request proper citation when using this work in research or publications.

 ## Contact / Maintainers